bytedeck/bytedeck/README.md

 2. In the Tenants app near the bottom, create a new tenant by giving it a name, for example: `hackerspace`
 3. This will create a new site at http://hackerspace.localhost:8000 go there and log in
    - user: admin
-   - password: admin1234 (this is defined in TENANT_DEFAULT_SUPERUSER_PASSWORD in settings/local.py)
+   - password: password (this is defined in TENANT_DEFAULT_SUPERUSER_PASSWORD in settings/local.py)
 4. Now you should be in your own Hackerspace site!
 5. If you would like to stop the project, use `Ctrl + C` in the command lines, then wait for each of the containers to stop.